mk12/sicp/notes/lecture.md

 ### Streams are not lists

-- By now you should be suspicious---what's the catch?
+- By now you should be suspicious -- what's the catch?
 - Problem: Find the second prime between 10,000 and 1,000,000.
 - Stream solution: enumerate 10,000 to 1,000,000 → filter `prime?` → take 2nd.
 - This is ridiculously inefficient.
 Our earlier programs (before streams) were ugly because they mixed all the operations up, but because of this they were efficient.